Daniel-KK-world/TECH-SPHERE/README.md

 ### 📘 explainers-non-code/

 For folks who want to **understand programming concepts without touching code (yet)**.
-Break things down using everyday Naija-style analogies.
+Break things down using everyday analogies.
 Think of it as the community classroom. 🧠✍️

 - `A-basics/` → Variables, Data Types, Operators
 - `B-control-flow/` → If/else, Loops